 We conduct interviews to get information about your current stressors, upcoming challenges, and other factors that may impact your emotional well-being in the near future.
 You may be asked to complete standardized questionnaires that help us understand how you generally manage stress and cope with change (called your “baseline”) and how you perceive the current or upcoming stressor.

-Brief Mental Status Examination
+Brief Psychosocial Examination

 We then assess your emotional, cognitive, and behavioral functioning.
 These assessments in a mental well-being test are usually brief and target a certain aspect of your functioning.
 The results will help guide the next two steps.